What’s the difference between project management and operations management?

-Project management is the organizational functions, to initiate projects for a variety of reasons, such as to meet a business need, attain a strategic objective or meet a market demand. projects are temporary and help the business to meet organisational goals and to respond quickly and easily to the external environment.
+Project management is the organizational function, to initiate projects for a variety of reasons, such as to meet a business need, attain a strategic objective or meet market demand. projects are temporary and help the business to meet organizational goals and to respond quickly and easily to the external environment.

 PMBOK Guide defines the project as – “A project is a temporary endeavor undertaken to create a unique product, service, or result.”

-Resources are assigned temporarily to projects that have an start and end date.
-Organisations use projects to change operations, products and services to meet business need, gain competitive advantage or/and respond to new markets.
+Resources are assigned temporarily to projects that have a start and end date.
+Organizations use projects to change operations, products and services to meet business needs, gain competitive advantage or/and respond to new markets.

-Operations constitute an organization’s on-going, repetitive activities, Operations Management is the ongoing organisational function performing the activity of providing IT service management or accounting operations.
+Operations constitute an organization’s on-going, repetitive activities, Operations Management is the ongoing organizational function performing the activity of providing IT service management or accounting operations.

-Resources are assigned to do the same tasks according to operating procedures and policy.
-IT operations, are the set of all processes and services that are both provisioned by an IT staff to their internal or external clients and used by themselves, to run themselves as a business.
+Resources are assigned to do the same tasks according to operating procedures and policies.
+IT operations are the set of all processes and services that are both provisioned by an IT staff to their internal or external clients and used by themselves, to run themselves as a business.

 Since all work and/or efforts performed within an organization are characterized as either operations or projects, all of the costs of an organization must be distributed to either operations or projects.

-Projects require project management whereas operations requires business process management or operations management.
+Projects require project management whereas operations require business process management or operations management.
 However, projects and operations do meet at various points during the life-cycle of a product or service.